 Typically, the emergency fund is 3-6 months of expenses.
-Expenses meaning the cost of the things we need to live.
+Expenses mean the cost of the things we need to live.
 Things like shelter, heat, food, transportation, and electricity.

-Can we go to the laundromat for a month until we can save money out of our budget or do we dip into that and then refill the EF?
+Can we go to the laundromat for a month until we can save money from our budget, or do we dip into that and then refill the EF?
 If the car battery dies, is that an emergency?

 Spring wardrobe for your daughter is not an emergency fund.
 Flying to Florida because your Grammy is sick, for me, is.

 Unexpected expenses such as car repairs or medical bills are a part of life, and you might never know how much money you need for them.
 But having an EF is an easy way to be better placed to handle them.